Change isn’t easy.

 And effectively helping your whole organization navigate change is a whole other beast.

 It’s hard to communicate a new course for your organization.
 You’re in uncharted waters and often you can barely see five feet in front of you.
 It’s difficult to know which way to go or what the best route may be.

-A lot of communicators have had a crash course in change communication over the last year.
+At one career point or another, you've most likely had a crash course in change communication.
 You’ve had to step up and lead through some truly choppy waters where the direction was unclear and often there was no final destination in sight.

 And whether or not you’re ready, you’re going to have to get comfortable communicating change to your organization, because it’s not going anywhere.